Introduction

 .

 A light bulb may only be replaced with the same type of light bulb.
-The respective name will be on the bulb socket or glass bulb.
+The correct designation is usually printed on the bulb socket or on the glass bulb.
+For the Volkswagen Taos, using the correct bulb type helps maintain the intended light output, beam pattern, electrical load, and warning system behavior.

-If the bulb does not function, the bulb may not have been inserted correctly, may have fallen out, or the connector may not have been plugged in correctly.
+If the bulb does not function, it may not have been inserted correctly, may have come loose from the holder, or the connector may not have been plugged in securely.
+Recheck the seating of the bulb, the position of the holder, and the electrical connection before assuming that another component has failed.

 WARNING